escarti/terransible-aws/README.md

 2. Copy key to ssh_key folder

-3. user terransible.env to create your .env file
-``cp terransible.env .env``
+3. user terransible.env to create your .env file and fill the variables with your values ``cp terransible.env .env``

 4. Build container